TazkiyaTech/quran-sdk/README.md

 We advise calling all of the above methods in a background thread since the methods access file storage.

-## Quran Quotes
+## Quran Quotes and Hifdh Tips

-As a bonus feature we have also included within the library some short quotes on the virtues and rulings of the Quran.
-These quotes can be accessed by means of the [QuranQuotes](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranQuotes.java) class as follows:
+As a bonus feature we have also included within the library some short, concise quotes and tips as inspiration for those memorising the Quran.
+The quotes about the magnificence and virtues of the Quran can be accessed by means of the [QuranQuotes](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranQuotes.java) class as follows:

     QuranQuotes quranQuotes = new QuranQuotes(myApplicationContext.getResources());
     String quranQuote = quranQuotes.getNextRandom();

+The practical tips for those memorising the Quran can be accessed by means of the [HifdhTips](Android/src/main/java/com/thinkincode/quran/sdk/database/HifdhTips.java) class as follows:

+    HifdhTips hifdhTips = new HifdhTips(myApplicationContext.getResources());
+    String hifdhTip = hifdhTips.getNextRandom();